|

 A stitched panoramic view of the hayfield, after the first cutting, just to the south of Knowlton's Landing, July 3, 2008.

 In the background is Sargent Bay, a part of Lake Memphremagog.
-Mount Orford is in the distance.
+Mount Orford is in the distance at the right.

-A stitched panoramic view of Mount Elephantus (also spelled "Elephantis"), July 3, 2008.
+A stitched panoramic view of Mount Elephantis (also spelled "Elephantus"), July 3, 2008.

 The peak of Mont Elephantis is approximately 2160 feet / 657 meters above sea level.

-A stitched panoramic view of Sugarloaf Pond and Mount Elephantus (Elephantis),
+A stitched panoramic view of Sugarloaf Pond and Mount Elephantis (Elephantus),

 which is to the south of the pond, July 3, 2008.

-A postcard of Vale Perkins in the 191x's.
-Prominent in the background in Mount Elephantis (Elephantus) and Hog's Back.
+A postcard of Vale Perkins in 1919.
+Prominent in the background in Mount Elephantis (Elephantus)

-A view of Vale Perkins in 1934, with Mount Elephantus (Elephantis) and Hog's Back in the snowy background.
+A view of Vale Perkins in 1931, with Mount Elephantis (Elephantus) and Hog's Back prominent in the background.

-During the preceding fifteen years, there have been some changes.
-Some 25 years later...
+During the preceding ten years, there have been some changes.

-Vale Perkins in the 1950's - prominent in the background is Mount Elephantus (Elephantis) and Hog's Back.
+Vale Perkins in the 1950's - prominent in the background is Mount Elephantis (Elephantus) and Hog's Back.

 The back of the postcard states: "Kodachrome by L. Dozois", "Made in U.S.A.",